 - Views: Total number of views while you were live.

-- Peak viewers: The maximum number of unique viewers during the live event.
+- Peak viewers: The maximum number of concurrent viewers during a live stream.

 - Average watch time: How long each viewer stayed on your event, on average.